A Social Media Response That’s More ‘Tatty’ than ‘Devine’

 Tuesday, February 28th, 2012

-Holyrood Partnership’s director provides some insightful thoughts about the latest PR fail surrounding Claire’s and Tatty Devine, after being approached by a world class PR news site.
+Holyrood PR’s director provides some insightful thoughts about the latest PR fail surrounding Claire’s and Tatty Devine, after being approached by a world class PR news site.

 You may have caught Scott Douglas’ blog post last week about the scandal surrounding high street jewelry store Claire’s who are selling copies of hand made jewelers Tatty Devine’s designs.
 In it Scott talks about how the problem came to light after Tatty Devine issued a tactic and expertly written blog post which subsequently caused a twitter storm.

 Claire’s response to this left little to be desired after they not only took two days to do so but failed to address any of its customer’s concerns. yet this isn’t the first time that copy cats have been caught out thanks to the social media detectives, as a similar story broke last year involving Stevie Koerner and Urban Outfitters.